3.8 Billion Years of Wisdom:

 There are a limited number of scholarships available to assist with the cost of registration.

 Blocks of rooms have been reserved for Forum attendees at: Clarion Suites at the Alliant Energy Center; Country Inn & Suites Madison SW (Fitchburg), Dahlmann Campus Inn and Chancellor's Club; Quality Inn & Suites; Sheraton Madison Hotel (Sheraton direct reservation link).
 Please be sure to refer to this event and to ask for the corresponding BTC Institute rates when you make your reservation.
-To insure a room held within one of these blocks, you are encouraged to make your reservations by March 29th.
+To insure a room held within one of these blocks, you are encouraged to make your reservations ASAP.
+Please refer to the HOTELS listing for the block cut-off date for each hotel.

 Check out attendees' images of creative insight: